dottjt/plastic/other/unused/02-work-unused.md

 , given it was past lunch time and I'd decided not to even bother showing up to work to begin with.
 Especially since I knew my boss was going to be away, if not out of chance, just like he'd been for most of my child and adult life.
 Maybe that explained my erratic behaviour and desperate attention-seeking prowess, the proud legacy of professional neglect and ineffective HR practice.
 Obviously, my options were limited to the pocket-sized grain of rationality that hadn't yet been completed consumed by the creeping anxiety of being fired in some dramatic shootout in the carpark, so I had to think fast.

  fit with enough connective fibre to meet Ethiopia's anal porn needs

 immaculately programming you

-This week's perfect solution to the rampant "black" problem.

 in it's surreal propagation of pus and confetti

 I mean, can you even taste the salt in the air?
 It's everywhere.
 In my eyes.
 My lungs, oh those poor little lungs of mine.
 It's a bit like trying to breathe without the glamour of knowing where exactly the oxygen is coming from.
 Perhaps that's just how we do it here in Cattle Country, remise to the steak you gorge on and hoard.
 An excellent place to adore, as well as ignore, all kinds of pertinent squalor; the same kind you so profess as professional gold.
 Your rough heart creates many.

 intense with the fervour of an over-cooked bucket of ravioli slosh,